-Perspective | The best coaches have a blueprint for action, and Ron Rivera knows what he wants to build
+Perspective | For Ron Rivera, reversing Washington’s toxic drift requires creating a true culture club

 There it is.
 Culture change.
 It’s an absolute reversal of the old current, of unprincipled managerial duplicity, player pets, virtue punished, and mistakes allowed to slide, of flourishing double standards and no organizational agreement on anything except not to serve the players dog for dinner.

-When you listen to really strong executives or coaches talk about how they implement good culture, you can hear the difference between the real thing and sloganeering impostors like, say, former team president Bruce Allen.
+When you listen to really strong executives or coaches talk about how they implement good culture, you can hear the difference between the real thing and sloganeering impostors such as, say, former team president Bruce Allen.
 A byproduct of the pandemic-induced shutdown this spring was that for a brief time, some superb coaches had the time to talk more relaxedly about their trade.
 Two of them, Pete Carroll of the Seattle Seahawks and Steve Kerr of the NBA’s Golden State Warriors, did a fascinatingly instructive podcast entitled “Flying Coach,” in which they swapped notes on how they’ve cultivated winning locker rooms.

 “Everyone talks about culture, how do you build a culture,” Kerr said.
 “We’ve all been in a gym where there’s a big sign that says something like ‘Only the Strong Survive.’
 And we’re all, like, what does that even mean, right?”